 Excess iron is, however, rare and primarily affects people either suffering from haemochromatosis or who have been taking iron supplements for a prolonged period without actually being deficient.

-In such cases, doctors sometimes treat excess iron with chelation based on deferoxamine or less commonly, EDTA (6).
+In such cases, doctors sometimes treat excess iron with chelation based on EDTA (6).

 Sulphur, again, is not a heavy metal.
 When we talk about sulphur chelation, we’re actually referring to a detox treatment based on sulphur chelators.
 Certain sulphur-containing compounds, such as methylsulfonylmethane, are believed to have significant chelating effects.
 Proponents say they bind particularly well to arsenic and mercury.